- Disneyland Paris (Paris, France)

-Even if you prefer the adrenaline of some of the other rides, you will certainly be impressed with the details that really make you feel like you are part of Andy’s toy collection.
+Even if you prefer the adrenaline of some of the other rides, you will undoubtedly be impressed with the details that make you feel like you are part of Andy’s toy collection.

 Tokyo Disney Resort (Tokyo, Japan)

-Tokyo Disney Resort was the first Disney property built outside of the U.S. back in 1983 and it has proven to be quite popular, being the third most visited park only behind Walt Disney World in Orlando and Disneyland in California.
+Tokyo Disney Resort was the first Disney property built outside of the U.S. in 1983, and it has proven to be quite popular.
+It’s the third most visited park behind Walt Disney World in Orlando and Disneyland in California.